Best Internet Speed For Your Lifestyle

 How many people & devices are using your internet connection?

-A good rule of thumb to determine the minimum amount of internet speed you need is to factor in 25 Mbps per person in your household.
+A good rule of thumb to determine the minimum amount of speed you need is to allot 25 Mbps per person in your household.

 Wired vs Wireless Connection